katebrenner/City-of-NY-API-React/README.md

-# SECA project 2
+# React + City of NY public data

 ### This is the repository for the front-end the application.
-The backend can be found at https://git.generalassemb.ly/katebrenner/VehicleReportsBackend
+The backend can be found at https://github.com/katebrenner/City-of-NY-Backend

 This Application utilizes the City for NY API, specifically, motor vehicle collision information.
-This application is scalable because it has been set up as a microservices application, with one API called accidents.
-Feature Tests were used to test the environment and Unit Tests were used to ensure the API & database are working properly.

 The app currently has 3 routes on the Front End-

-* Homepage displays all Collision data, ordered by date.
+- Homepage displays all Collision data, ordered by date.
 Each Item can be flagged for later investigation.
-* Flagged page displays all accidents that have been flagged as well as notes that have added.
+- Flagged page displays all accidents that have been flagged and stored to the db,as well as notes that have added.
-* Map page shows a map of all accidents
+- Map page utilizes google maps API to show a map of all accidents

-Technologies used:
-Backend-

-* Java
-* Docker
-* Spring
-* Postgresql
-* Microservices

-Frontend-

-* React
-* React Router
-* React Google Maps

 Instructions for Running this project:

-1.  clone the backend repo located at https://git.generalassemb.ly/katebrenner/VehicleReportsBackend
+1.  clone the backend repo located at https://github.com/katebrenner/City-of-NY-Backend
 2.  make sure docker and docker compose are installed
 3.  from the root of backend folder run docker-compose up in the terminal.
 4.  navigate to localhost:8080/accidents to confirm API is up and running.